 You don't have to be a driver to reach Scotland by road.
 Various operators, especially Scottish Citylink and National Express, run coach services linking a number of English cities with their Scottish counterparts.
 These are often quite cheap compared with the equivalent train fares.

 As far as railway services are concerned, there are two main options.
 The East Coast Main Line, which approaches the Scottish border from London via Peterborough, Doncaster, York, Newcastle and Berwick goes on to Edinburgh, with some trains carrying on to Glasgow, Inverness or Aberdeen.
-Since December 2007 this service has been operated by East Coast.
-This line is also used by cross-country trains starting in south west England and coming up through Birmingham and York and operated by Virgin Trains.
+This line is also used by cross-country trains starting in south west England and coming up through Birmingham and York.
 The second option is the West Coast Main Line, which passed through Birmingham, Crewe and Preston en route to the Scottish Border from London, before continuing to Glasgow.
-This is also operated by Virgin Trains.
-Caledonian Sleeper services from London to six Scottish destinations are operated by First Scotrail.
+Finally, there are sleeper services from London to six Scottish destinations.

 The remaining option if you are travelling from England is to fly to Scotland and this is obviously also an option for travellers coming from further afield, as Scotland's airports have direct connections with over 100 international destinations, right across Europe and as far afield as the Middle East, North Africa, the United States and Canada.

-The ferry links between Scotland and Northern Ireland are considerably better.
-P&O European Ferries connect Larne in Northern Ireland with Cairnryan, and for seven months of the year they also operate a fast fast catamaran link between Larne and Troon.
-Meanwhile, Stena Line connects Belfast with Stranraer.
+The ferry links between Scotland and Northern Ireland are provided by P&O European Ferries and Stena, who both sail to Northern Ireland from Cairnryan.
+A catermaran service to Troon ended in 2016.
 For a time a direct ferry link operated between Ballycastle in Northern Ireland and Campbeltown in Kintyre, but it no longer does so.